 Oil and Stone – Oil and Stone, also known and chip seal, tar and chip and macadam, is a mid-point between gravel and asphalt in which loose gravel is pressed into a bed of hot bitumen.
 Oil and stone was the most common road surface in the USA for decades until being replaced by asphalt.

 Asphalt – Asphalt is a manufactured material comprised of a smooth blend of bituminous oil, sand and gravel.
-Asphalt is applied to a bed of gravel at sufficient depth to cover the rock fully.
+In fact, asphalt is applied to a bed of gravel at sufficient depth to cover the rock fully.
 Asphalt is smooth, black and impervious to water.
 Asphalt is the most popular road and parking lot surfacing material in the USA.

 Concrete – Concrete is a composite of fine and coarse aggregate (crushed stone) and fluid cement.
 The resulting natural color is grey, but adding colors provides almost any desired shade.
 Concrete parking lot paving is smooth and also impervious to water.
 Concrete typically will require some form of sealant.